caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - It adds or augments the [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header field.
 - It sets the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header field.
 - It sets the [X-Forwarded-Host](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) header field.

+For these `X-Forwarded-*` headers, by default, Caddy will ignore their values from incoming requests, to prevent spoofing.
+If Caddy is not the first server being connected to by your clients (for example when a CDN is in front of Caddy), you may configure `trusted_proxies` <span id="trusted_proxies"/> with a list of IP ranges (CIDRs) from which incoming requests are trusted to have sent good values for these headers.
+As a shortcut, `trusted_proxies private_ranges` may be configured to trust all private IP ranges.

 Additionally, when using the [`http` transport](#the-http-transport), the `Accept-Encoding: gzip` header will be set, if it is missing in the request from the client.
 This behavior can be disabled with [`compression off`](#compression) on the transport.